onecommons/unfurl/_sources/README.md.txt

 Unfurl instantiates your blueprint by building a deployment plan using implementations appropriate for the environment you are deploying into.
 For predefined types you can use our [Unfurl Cloud Standard library](https://unfurl.cloud/onecommons/std) for common cloud providers, kubernetes, and self-hosted instances.
 Or your can easily use your own implementations -- Unfurl integrates with tools like Terraform, Ansible, and Helm or you can encapsulate the scripts you already have.

-4. Deploy and manage.
+4. Deploy and Manage.

-Unfurl can automatically install missing dependencies.
-Deploy Use `unfurl deploy` to deploy the infrastructure.
+Run `unfurl deploy` to deploy the infrastructure.
 It will commit to git the latest configuration and a history of changes to your cloud accounts.

 After the initial deployment, subsequent deployment plans take into account the current state of its resources.
 This way you can reduce errors by automatically reconfiguring as dependencies and environments change.
 You can also create custom operations or run ad-hoc commands in the ensemble's environment.